 - if urgent, phone (02) 9852 5111 (ext 5111)

-The StaySmartOnline (opens in a new window) website is developed and run by the Federal Government, to educate and raise awareness about cyber security.
-It contains sections on creating better passwords, protecting yourself from phishing and similar email scams, protecting yourself from identity theft, and more.
+The Australian Cyber Security Centre (ACSC)(opens in a new window) is operated by the Commonwealth government and provides advice, education and resources on Cyber Security for individuals, businesses, and large organisations alike.
+It contains content on creating better passwords, protecting yourself from phishing and similar email scams, protecting yourself from identity theft, and more.